joangcc-pers/aidl-upc-w20245-rec-sys/README.md

 # 4. Architectures

+In our project, we learned about multiple approaches to deal with the our modelling problem: how to predict the next item that a customer will click on.
+The cleark (or the AI in our case) will have to learn how the products they are selling relate to each other, what the user has attended during their shopping, and what items may have more importance to predict the next-viewed item based on what have browsed.
-In our project, we learned about multiple approaches to deal with the main characteristics of our modelling problem: how to process the sequence of interactions maintaining a relevant context (i.e. GRU Layer), and how to weight each interaction (i.e., attention mechanism) in the final prediction.
-We have learned that it is important to manage both: GRU manages the temporal context deciding which of all the pieces of information have to be remember of past interactions while keeping the context relevant for the sequence, and the attention mechanism decides which of these interactions processed by GRU are important for the task at hand.
+In more technical terms, our architecture must be able to know the relationship between items, how to process the sequence of interactions while maintaining a relevant context and what to remember or discard (i.e. GRU Layer), and how to weight each interaction (i.e., attention mechanism) in the final prediction (i.e., where to put the spotlight on when predicting the next-viewed item).
+We have learned that we need to attend to each of these items, but we evolved oru architectures, getting them more and more sophisticated: embeddings provide the footprint of each product category and brand, GRU manages the temporal context deciding which of all the pieces of information have to be remember of past interactions while keeping the context relevant for the sequence, and the attention mechanism decides which of these interactions processed by GRU are important for the task at hand.

-Whilst developing the architectures, we wanted to differentiate our project from the reference paper (Wu et al.,), by incorporting into our architectures the product information (product category and brand).
+We want to udnerscore that, while developing the architectures, we made important additions to the reference paper (Wu et al.,), by incorporating into our architectures the product information (product category and brand) and more sophisticated attentional mechanisms.
 Here we give a brief definition of both GRU and the attention mechanisms, and later on how we implemented the product information.

 ### GRU: modelling the temporal context of the session